 Barely averted with Twilight Sparkle and the Crystal Heart Spell.
 This book was announced long before Twilight Sparkle was confirmed as becoming an alicorn, so the blurb was intentionally vague about what this 'Royal Event' actually was.

-The first book of The Ultra Violets builds up to Opal pulling a FaceHeel Turn and become a primary antagonist, as well as her finding out what her powers are.
+The first book of The Ultra Violets builds up to Opal pulling a FaceHeel Turn and becoming a primary antagonist, as well as her finding out what her powers are.
 Both of these plot points are immediately spoiled by looking at the second books cover.

 It's revealed halfway through the first volume of The Unexplored Summon://Blood-Sign that the White Queen is the Big Bad and in love with Kyousuke.
 Since this is the main premise of the series, later volumes don't bother hiding it at all.
 Notable offenders are the covers of the fourth and fifth volumes, which depict the White Queen and Kyousuke together.